How do health and safety protocols implemented in response to the COVID-19 pandemic affect male sexual function and health?

 Scientists are still learning about the ways COVID-19 affects sexuality.
 Recent studies have found that men who had COVID-19 or are recovering from it may experience sexual issues, such as erectile dysfunction (ED), premature ejaculation, or anorgasmia (orgasmic disorder).
-(For more information on how the virus affects the body and, in turn, sexuality, please see this Q & A item: How might men with a history of COVID-19 infection be affected sexually?)

 However, researchers have also been studying how health and safety protocols related to COVID-19 – such as social distancing, travel restrictions, and living under lockdowns – affect sexuality.

 In the next slides, we will cover some of the findings pertaining to men as compared to women.

 - A study of 284 men and women aged 18-44 in China reported that 43% were having sex less often during the pandemic, but that the quality of sex, along with sexual desire and satisfaction, did not change.

 - Researchers studying 479 women and 217 men in Egypt found that men’s sexual satisfaction rates fell from 91% before lockdown to 71% during lockdown.
 Men still tended to be more sexually satisfied than women, but 63% had sexual stress.